 a weld process and weld application engineer, Ed has optimized MIG and flux cored processes

-for more forty five years.
-Over 30 years ago he started to develop unique training
+for approx. fifty years.
+Over 30 years ago Ed started to develop unique process control training

 and process improvements to GM Chrysler, Ford Toyota, Honda, BMW, Mercedes, VW,

 plants.
 He has trained thousands of weld personnel in 13 countries.
 The training was mostly on MIG.
 FCAW, GTAW and Tip Tig appications from car palnts to nuclear plants A few examples are provided.

 robots to weld the Corvette and Harley motorbike frames.
 He also set the robot